 When you are hiring a candidate for a technical job role, taking the technical test becomes essential.
 Especially in today’s work environment, where 67% of job seekers want to work in diverse workplaces.
 It means Indian candidates are intruded to work in New York to get a cultural diversity kick.

-With a dedicated live video interviewing platform like Xobin, you can conduct a video interview, share screen, and record the entire process on a platform.
+With a dedicated live video interviewing platform like Xobin.
+With Xobin, you can conduct a video interview, share screen, and record the entire process on a platform.
 Additionally, you have a vast coding library available to ask technical questions from the candidates.
 Using the code editor, you can integrate the testing process while editing, compiling, and running the code.

 Challenge 8.
 Impersonal Touch